watttaim/django-gozomail/README.md

 Django Gozomail makes emailing easier.
 Allows for bulk sends as well as single email sending.
 Alternatively hooks into some form of analytics.

+You will need to install the packages boto and django-ses.
+Refer to https://github.com/hmarr/django-ses how to configure settings.py

 Example to send an email using django-gozomail